Installing Git on Linux, Mac or Windows

 git version 2.17.1

-If Git is not installed, your terminal shows the following error:
+If you need to install Git, your terminal shows the following error:

 -bash: git: command not found